 Passenger Rights to Compensation After a Car Wreck

-As a passenger, regardless of whether you were riding with someone you know or a ride share service, you are entitled to compensation in the case of injury during a car accident.
+As a passenger, regardless of whether you were riding with someone you know, a taxi, or a rideshare service, you are entitled to compensation in the case of injury during a car accident.
 There are several avenues you can follow in order to collect damages.

 Third-Party Insurance Claims